Strappazzon/GRW-GHOST-Buster/.github/README.md

 * **Remember window position**
   * _Disabled by default_
   * The program will remember the window position the last time GHOST Buster was used

+### Advanced Settings

+* **Write events to a log file**
+  * _Disabled by default_
+  * The program will log all events (such as Errors and Warnings) to a file

+* **Let GHOST Buster disable cloud save synchronization**
+  * _Disabled by default_
+  * The program will disable Uplay cloud save synchronization prior restoring save games
+  * Keep in mind that the Uplay settings file may change at any time so this setting may not be reliable

+* **Choose which backup will be restored**
+  * _Default setting: "Latest"_
+    * When restoring a backup, GHOST Buster will restore the latest one
+  * _"Second-to-last"_
+    * When restoring a backup, GHOST Buster will restore the second-to-last one
+    * If the second-to-last backup doesn't exist, you'll be prompted to restore the latest one instead
+  * _"Let me decide"_
+    * You will have to select a `yyyyMMdd HHmm` backup folder manually before starting the restore process and switch back to its parent folder manually after restoring the backup

 All settings are stored inside `%LOCALAPPDATA%\GHOSTbackup`.